FaisalAbusharar/CVDA/README.md

 - Copy text directly to your PC’s clipboard
 - Retrieve current clipboard contents remotely
 - Kill specific running applications by command
+- User-locked protection (commands can only be run by you).

+---

+## 🛠️ Setup & Usage Guide

+1. Clone the repository or download the source files.
+2. Open the `CVDA.py` file.
+    - Insert your Discord bot token.
+    - Set the path to your preferred browser.
+    - (Optional) Change the command prefix if desired.
+3. Open the `compile.py` file.
+    - Set `STARTUP=False` if you do not want the bot to run on startup.
+4. Run the provided `.bat` file to execute the compiler.
+5. Monitor the compiler messages for any errors.
+    - Ensure the compiled `.exe` has been moved to the startup folder if requested.
+6. Check if your Discord bot is online.
+    - If not, you can run the `.exe` manually.
+7. Start sending commands to your bot using your prefix.
+    - Example: `PC-shutdown` or `PC-web youtube.com`

 ---